Why Do I Need Gum Grafting?

 It’s a standard procedure done in the dentist’s office regularly.
 The name sounds more frightening than the procedure, and patients are usually happy with the results.
 Some of the best reasons for going with gum grafting in Boston include:

 When the tooth root is exposed, eating and drinking anything can become really uncomfortable.
 Extreme sensitivity usually brings patients to the dentist relatively quickly, and gum grafting in Boston permanently covers the exposed root.
-It helps to reduce the discomfort and restore gum health overall.
+It helps to reduce discomfort and restore gum health overall.

 Gums Look Healthier